How to Help Your Student Balance Work and School (Without Losing Their Mind)CollegiateParent

 Today it may be even harder for parents to feel their students will be safe overseas.
 I encourage you to acknowledge your concerns while not letting them dampen your support of your student.
 Our role is to help prepare our students for anything that might happen while they are away and equip them with the tools they need to respond in an emergency.

-In addition, be sure to carefully review the safety protocols for the individual study abroad program with your student — this should be a highlighted part of information the program shares with students and their families.
+Click here for a comprehensive list of study abroad safety strategies to share with your college student.
+In addition, be sure to carefully review the safety protocols for the individual study abroad program — this should be a highlighted part of information the program shares with students and their families.

 Here’s a final checklist to follow a month before your student departs for their study abroad: